Zemnmez/create-react-app/README.md

 # :warning: WARNING!

 This is a custom scripts-version of React-Scripts that provides Monorepo support.
+And MDX support!

 See [React Workspaces Playground](https://github.com/react-workspaces/react-workspaces-playground) for a working demo.